next-book/dev-book/content/spring.md

 The Merlin it seemed to me it might be called: but I care not for its name.
 It was the most ethereal flight I had ever witnessed.
 It did not simply flutter like a butterfly, nor soar like the larger hawks, but it sported with proud reliance in the fields of air; mounting again and again with its strange chuckle, it repeated its free and beautiful fall, turning over and over like a kite, and then recovering from its lofty tumbling, as if it had never set its foot on terra firma.
-It appeared to have no companion in the universe⁠—sporting there alone⁠—and to need none but the morning and the ether with which it played.
+It appeared to have no companion in the universe—sporting there alone—and to need none but the morning and the ether with which it played.
 It was not lonely, but made all the earth lonely beneath it.
 Where was the parent which hatched it, its kindred, and its father in the heavens?
-The tenant of the air, it seemed related to the earth but by an egg hatched some time in the crevice of a crag;⁠—or was its native nest made in the angle of a cloud, woven of the rainbow’s trimmings and the sunset sky, and lined with some soft midsummer haze caught up from earth?
+The tenant of the air, it seemed related to the earth but by an egg hatched some time in the crevice of a crag;—or was its native nest made in the angle of a cloud, woven of the rainbow’s trimmings and the sunset sky, and lined with some soft midsummer haze caught up from earth?
 Its eyry now some cliffy cloud.</p>
 <p>Beside this I got a rare mess of golden and silver and bright cupreous fishes, which looked like a string of jewels.
 Ah!